temporalio/documentation/docs/java/activities.md

 ## Throwing Activity errors

-If there is a need to throw a checked Exceptions from Activity methods which do not support re-throwing checked Exceptions in their signatures, you should wrap them using the `Activity.wrap` method and re-throw it.
+If there is a need to throw checked Exceptions from Activity methods which do not support re-throwing checked Exceptions in their signatures, you should wrap them using the `Activity.wrap` method and re-throw it.